xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 !!! attention ""
     Extensions registered as **singletons**, even if guice bean scope isn't set.

-Due to specifics of HK integration (TODO link), you may need to use:
+Due to specifics of [HK integration](lifecycle.md), you may need to use:

 * `#!java @HK2Managed` to delegate bean creation to HK
 * `#!java @LazyBinding` to delay bean creation to time when all dependencies will be available